FelixNoessler/GrasslandTraitSim.jl/docs/src/model/biomass/growth_potential_growth.md

 ---

-- Influence of specific leaf area and aboveground biomass proportion on the leaf area index
+- Influence of specific leaf area and aboveground biomass proportion on the leaf area index, all species have a total biomass of 2000 [kg ha⁻¹] and the aboveground biomass is assumed to be total biomass times aboveground biomass proportion: ``B_{A, txys} = B_{txys} \cdot ABP_s``.
+Note, that during the simulation the aboveground biomass proportion is often lower than the trait ``ABP_s``.

 ```@raw html